Playoff format: Home advantage

-In the Stanley Cup Finals, the NBA finals, and the World Series, the team with the better regular-season record receives the home-field advantage.
+In the Stanley Cup Finals, the NBA finals, MLS Cup, and the World Series, the team with the better regular-season record receives the home-field advantage.
 The Super Bowl is held at a predetermined site regardless of which teams reach the game, which usually means there is no home advantage; it is possible for the host city's team to participate.
-Historically, World Series home-field advantage alternated between leagues on an annual basis; from 2003 to 2016 the league that won that season's All-Star Game earned home-field advantage, and since 2017 the team with the best regular-season record earns home-field advantage.
+Historically, World Series home-field advantage alternated between leagues on an annual basis; from 2003 to 2016 the league that won that season's All-Star Game earned home-field advantage, and since 2017 the team with the best regular-season record earned home-field advantage.

-In two-legged ties such as the UEFA Champions League, the two teams each play one game in their respective home stadium.
+In soccer two-legged ties such as the UEFA Champions League or UEFA Europa League, the two teams each play one game in their respective home stadium.
 However, there is debate over whether either team has an advantage.
-While playing the clinching match at home could be seen as an advantage, the away goals tiebreaker arguably favors the away side.
+While one team has the home-field advantage by playing the clinching match at home, the away goals tiebreaker arguably favors the away side.

 In games played in neutral venues, a team may still be afforded the privileges of the "home team," such as selecting which side of the field to defend first (or last).
 In most instances, this privilege is determined either by a drawing of lots (UEFA Champions League) or by rotation among the groupings of the different teams (NFL).

 In the Nippon Professional Baseball league's postseason games (excluding Japan Series) since 2004, the team with the higher regular-season standing will host all the games.
 In addition, since 2008, the league champion will have a one-win advantage in the second stage of the Climax Series (technically a best-of-seven series, though in practice only six games are played, because the regular-season champion starts with a 1–0 advantage).